 Majors: Human, Physical, and Global Environmental Systems

-The pandemic has thrown geography into the spotlight - from navigating grocery aisles to finding a corner for a home office; from moving medical supplies from places with surplus, to places with need, to modelling the rapid travel of the virus and more.
+The pandemic has thrown geography into the limelight: The virus and responses to it are geographical phenomenon.
+The pandemic and its effect differ across space - from navigating grocery aisles, to finding a useable corner for a temporary home office, to rethinking public spaces, to moving medical supplies from place to place, to modelling the rapid travel of the virus.

-Join professors Eugene McCann and Nadine Schuurman who share how our lives are interwoven with the study of geography.
+Join professors Eugene McCann and Nadine Schuurman as they take a look at how our current lives are so connected to the study of Geography.

 Current students Bradley, Lauren and Jessy will then share why they chose their majors in geography, what they've learned and what they wish they knew ealier.